Unveiling TON 618: The Largest Known Black Hole and Its Mind-Blowing Secrets

 You may be interested in how astronomers measure the largest black hole in the universe.
 They rely on the behavior of light and matter around a black hole.
 When matter is pulled into a black hole, it heats up and emits radiation that we can see with telescopes.
 By studying this radiation, scientists can estimate the size of a black hole.

-Furthermore, scientists use a method called the “Schwarzschild radius” which helps to calculate the event horizon, the point beyond which nothing can escape a black hole.
+Scientists use a method called the “Schwarzschild radius.”
+It helps to calculate the event horizon.
+This is the point beyond which nothing can escape a black hole.
 In the case of TON 618, its event horizon is so massive that it stretches across light years.

 Table: Schwarzschild Radius of Black Holes